Avidov Lipsker: Biography

 Avidov Lipsker was born in Haifa in 1949.
 His fields of study are the Hebrew Literature of the Third and Fourth Immigration (Aliyah), as well as ancient and modern Hebrew prose.
 From 1998–2002, Lipsker was the chair of the Department of Literature of the Jewish People and as the chair of the Kurzweil Institute.
 Since 2007 he was the chair of the Inter-Disciplinary Academic Programs in Bar-Ilan University (Cognitive Studies, Interpretation and Culture, Gender Studies, Science and Society and Conflict Resolution).
 Since 2007 Lipsker is a senior researcher in Shalom Hartman Institute – Jerusalem.

 From the early 2000s, Lipsker has held the position of chief editor of the research periodical – Criticism and Interpretation (Bar-Ilan University Press).
 From 1998–2004 held the position of chief editor at Tsafon, a periodical of Haifa's Writer's Association.
 He has published dozens of articles and encyclopedic entries (both in Hebrew and English) about Modern Hebrew prose and poetry, as well as studies in the history of the ancient Hebrew narrative.
 Lipsker is a chief editor of the Thema series and, a series of publications Uri Zvi Grinberg's Poetry – Researches and Documents at Bar-Ilan University.
 He has also published several stories and a book of poetry.

+He is married to Rachel Albeck-Gidron, a professor of Hebrew Literature at Bar-Ilan University.